-Rules for use of this label, including the claims it makes, are described on the eel Stewardship Association's website.

-In summary, this label claims that a proportion of the sale of this uncertified product is used in conservation measures and scientific research that directly benefit the European eel population.

-No claims of SEG certified or use of the SEG logo can be used in conjunction with this label.
+- 5.2.4 Rules for use of this label, including the claims it makes, are described on the eel Stewardship Association's website. - 5.2.5 In summary, this label claims that a proportion of the sale of this uncertified product is used in conservation measures and scientific research that directly benefit the European eel population. - 5.2.6 No claims of SEG certified or use of the SEG logo can be used in conjunction with this label.

-Certified eel
+SEG Certified eel

-As SEG standard certified eel becomes available through the supply chain and reaches the retailer and consumer, a different consumer-facing ESF label will be used:
+5.2.7 As SEG standard certified eel becomes available through the supply chain and reaches the retailer and consumer, a different consumer-facing ESF label shall be used: